El-CID: A filter for Gravitational-wave Electromagnetic Counterpart Identification: Training Data

 \subsection{Training set}

 With each simulated kilonova light curve associated with a GW trigger alert and skymap, as well as the simulated light curves of contaminants from multiple plausible astrophysical classes, we preprocess the events and label events to assemble the training set as follows: \begin{itemize} \item We assume the explosion time of the kilonova to coincide with the GW trigger.
 This is justified since the time to black-hole formation from the merger of neutron stars is $\mathcal{O}(10-100)$ (milliseconds; see~\cite{Radice_2018} for example), at which point the dynamical ejecta is expelled. \item For each kilonova in our sample, we consider any contaminant light curve in our simulated sample that has a first detection within 7 days of the GW trigger.
 With the dense set of simulations, this step yields $\mathcal{O}(100-1000)$ objects, most of which have high angular separation from the high probability density region in the GW skymap corresponding to the kilonova. \item We rank these objects based on their line-of-sight probability, and select the top 20 objects for each KN/skymap combination.
-Thus, our training set contains about 20x the number of KN lightcurves we start out with.\footnote{We have repeated with 10x objects and did not find significant difference in performance.} For this study we use about $8\times 10^3$ KN/skymaps combinations, which implies that our training set has $\sim 1.6\times10^5$ total lightcurves/contextual information combinations. \item The KN (BU19 or KN17) are labeled as ``Kilonova'' while the other objects are labeled as ``Other'' class. \end{itemize}
+Thus, our training set contains about 20x the number of KN lightcurves we start out with.
+For this study we use about $8\times 10^3$ KN/skymaps combinations, which implies that our training set has $\sim 1.6\times10^5$ total lightcurves/contextual information combinations.
+We have verified that the performance is not affected by changing the proportion of KN vs. non-KN objects in the training set.
+In Table~\ref{tab:auc_vals}, we show the area under the receiver operator statistic curve on the 3rd day after trigger by repeating the training/validation changing the proportion of KN vs non-KN objects each time.
+We do not observe a significant difference in performance. \item The KN (BU19 or KN17) are labeled as ``Kilonova'' while the other objects are labeled as ``Other'' class. \end{itemize}

 In the upper panel of Fig.~\ref{fig:peakmag_logprob_distribution}, we show the distributions of the $g$ and $R$ observed band fluxes as output by SNANA.
 As expected, since all the events are simulated using the same survey properties, there is no significant bias that can discriminate any specific object type.
 While the distribution of peak absolute magnitudes and colors can differ between the classes, the observed magnitude distributions are largely similar as they are determined by the survey capabilities.
 With only sparse early-time photometric data, it would not be possible to discriminate between kilonovae and other classes effectively.
 However, in the bottom panel we show the distribution of the line-of-sight probability and the angular offset from the mode of the GW skymap for all the objects.
 These distributions sets the KNs apart from the other classes, as the GW skymap is associated with the kilonovae, whereas any association between the skymap and a light curve from some other class of object will arise purely by coincidence.
 When considering a population of contaminating events, no correlation will persist between the GW skymaps and the light curves.
 This highlights the value of considering contextual information in addition to the light curve, particularly for early classification, even if the contextual information is drawn from a different survey.